Do Go On - 536 - FedEx Flight 705

 I believe Trey.

-Yeah, I think three actually.
+Uh, yeah, I think three, actually.

-So, the flight scheduled to depart, Memphis, Tennessee.
+So the flight scheduled to depart, Memphis, Tennessee.

 We were just talking about that.